cmdr2/ec2-runner/README.md

 * `./restart-server.sh && ./fetch-latest-log.sh`

 ## A note about EBS cost:
-The extra EBS cost for restarting vs new is probably about Rs.
-90 per month.
-This assumes the EBS volume is kept around for 12 hours every day.
+The extra EBS cost for restarting vs new is probably about $1.2 per month.
+This assumes a 30gb EBS volume is kept around for 12 hours every day.
 That's unlikely, since I'm probably unlikely to work on GPU stuff every single day in the month, throughout the day.
-The EBS volume needs to be kept around just for continuous sessions.
-If I go for lunch, and return, it's okay to kill the instance (and EBS volume) before lunch, and take the extra 1 min penalty for the first run of the next session.
+The EBS volume just needs to be kept around for continuous sessions.
+If I go for lunch, and return, it's okay to kill the instance (and the EBS volume) before lunch, and take the extra 1 min penalty for the first task run of the next session (for recreating the instance and EBS volume).